During the high season there are between five and seven Mykonos to Paros ferry crossings per day, taking between 40 minutes and 1 hour and 10 minutes.

 The easiest way to get from Mykonos to Paros is by ferry.
 As you can see from this map, the two islands are quite close to one another, so the crossing doesn't take long.

-In August, you may expect up to 5 ferries per day, whilst in September it is more likely to be 3 ferries per day from Mykonos to Paros.
+In August, you can expect between 5 and 7 ferries per day, whilst in September it is more likely to be 3 ferries per day from Mykonos to Paros.

-These ferries to Paros from Mykonos are operated by SeaJets, Golden Star Ferries, and Minoan Lines.
+These ferries to Paros from Mykonos are operated by the ferry companies SeaJets, Golden Star Ferries, and Minoan Lines.

 Taking the ferry from Mykonos to Paros